 The official Docker documentation is available at https://docs.docker.com/.
 You can also refer to the getting started guide or if you are more comfortable with command line interfaces, refer to the Docker CLI reference.

-To use Docker on Microsoft Windows you need Windows 64-bit using a professional or enterprise licence, running on top of hardware supporting Hyper-V.
+To run Windows containers you need to install Docker on a Windows 64-bit machine using a professional or enterprise licence, running on top of hardware supporting Hyper-V.

 If you meet those requirements, you can download and install the Docker Community Edition for Windows.

 Note: If you use VirtualBox on the same machine where you plan to use Docker, VirtualBox will not be able to run virtual machines once you enable Hyper-V. This happens because hypervisors cannot run concurrently and Hyper-V runs all the time, so VirtualBox cannot run its own hypervisor.
 A workaround for this issue is discussed in the next section.

 Running Linux Containers

 If you only want to run Linux containers on a Windows machine, you do not need to have a professional or enterprise licence.
 All you need to have is Windows 10, version 1903 or higher or Windows 11 installed.